Modern YEAR FIFTEEN (Part 1)

 ——————–Green Lantern Vol. 3 #81

-April.
+Late April.
 When a mysterious gigantic Sun-Eater engulfs the sun and begins to devour it, the Earth goes dark and the end of days seems near.
 (Sun-Eaters, massive amorphous blobs that feed on stars whole, are the larval form of their species.
 Eventually, Sun-Eaters grow into regular-size humanoid forms in adulthood.
 The most notorious of the Sun-Eaters is none other than the villain Starbreaker!)
 Global temperatures plummet and the sun is on the verge of going supernova.
 Superman’s powers begin to rapidly diminish without the yellow light of the sun to recharge him.
 Fearing the worst, Superman calls a huge gathering of the superheroes to brief everyone.
-Since the calamity is such a big deal, the recently dissolved Justice League branches temporarily reassemble alongside the new “Big Guns” JLA.
-This includes Captain Atom’s Extreme Justice, the Justice League Task Force, and the prior Justice League America.
-Also present are Dusk (a one-shot character that is an expert on Sun-Eaters), Takion, Rampage (Dr. Kitty Faulkner), and the 30th century’s Earth-247 Legion of Super-Heroes (Cosmic Boy, Saturn Girl, Brainiac 5, Ultra Boy, Gates, Spark, and Inferno).
+This meeting includes Batman, Flash, Kyle Rayner, Dusk (a one-shot character that is an expert on Sun-Eaters), Takion, Rampage (Dr. Kitty Faulkner), Captain Atom’s Extreme Justice, Martian Manhunter’s Justice League Task Force, Wonder Woman’s Justice League America, and the 30th century’s Earth-247 Legion of Super-Heroes (Cosmic Boy, Saturn Girl, Brainiac 5, Ultra Boy, Gates, Spark, and Inferno).
 (Bear in mind, this is an alternate Legion than we’ve met before.
-This is the “Reboot” Legion from Earth-247.)[7]
+This is the “Reboot” Legion from Earth-247.)[6]
 Later, in the Batcave, Alfred and Bruce argue with one another.
 Specifically, Alfred lays a guilt-trip on Bruce regarding his laissez-faire approach to helping Azrael with his war against the Order of St. Dumas.
 Alfred convinces Bruce to travel in disguise with Jean-Paul just to make sure he reaches his European destination safely.
 After making sure Azrael is okay, Bruce immediately returns to Gotham to deal with the quickly escalating “Final Night” situation, leaving Jean-Paul, Nomoz, and Lilhy to deal with the Order.
 As weather patterns spiral out of control and panicked riots break out all over the planet (aren’t people used to this shit yet?), the superhero community buckles-down to maintain order.
 Meanwhile, Lex Luthor decides the best way to convince everyone that he isn’t a criminal is to help the world’s heroes find a way to save the planet.
 Thus, Lex ends his honeymoon and finally makes his return to the public eye, teaming up with the superheroes.
 (Lex will soon be cleared of virtually all criminal charges, but not because he’s playing babyface.
 He’ll be cleared by claiming that his “son” Lex Luthor II was responsible for all wrongdoings.
 In actuality, Lex was Lex II, but he’ll fool the world as he usually does.)
 At hour twenty-seven without sunlight, Superman and Batman travel to Paris to stop Vandal Savage from stealing a portrait of his ex-girlfriend, some chick named Mona Lisa, who once posed for a painting!
 At twenty-eight hours without sunlight, Man-Bat freaks out and heads north because he’s afraid he won’t be able to control his bloodlust and doesn’t want to hurt anyone.
 Five days without sunlight and the crime in Gotham is rising, but Batman, Robin, Spoiler, and Huntress are still in control.
 The Earth-247 Legion of Super-Heroes (including Apparition, Shvaughn Erin, and Ferro) assist in the assault on the Sun-Eater.
 Even with the aid of the Legion, with two hours left until the sun explodes, all hope seems lost until Hal Jordan returns!
 Great stuff here as Superman welcomes him with open arms, but Batman flips-out and can only think of Hal as the insane monster we last saw him as in Zero Hour.
 (There is a recapitulation of this Hal Jordan return scene in a flashback from DC Universe Legacies #9 Part 1.)
 In the end, Hal redeems himself and uses the power of Parallax to save the Earth, but at the cost of his own life.
 Superman praises Hal as a martyr saying, “I’ll always think Hal died a hero.”
 To which Batman replies coldly, “Too bad that isn’t how he always lived.”
 In the aftermath of “The Final Night,” Batman apprehends Man-Bat in Antarctica.
 Shortly thereafter, Hal Jordan is given an epic hero’s funeral.
-Dozens of superheroes—including Batman, Robin, and Nightwing—attend the funeral.
-Metamorpho is shown in the audience, but this is a continuity error that must be ignored.
+Funeral attendees include: Batman, Robin, Nightwing, Huntress, Metamorpho, Swamp Thing, Carol Ferris, the Question, Lobo, Phantom Stranger, John Constantine, Starman (Jack Knight), the Kalmaku family, multiple Green Lanterns (including Brik and Salaak aka Salakk), multiple members of the Superman-Family, multiple members of the Flash-Family (including Flash’s fiancée Linda Park), all three branches of the JL, and more.
 Batman isn’t happy about the love-fest for Hal, but he does begrudgingly say he forgives him in the end.
 Later, even though the sun is restored, Superman’s powers continue to diminish due to the lack of sunlight over the past week.
 Eventually, his powers disappear completely.
 NOTE: Don’t forget that Parallax is a separate parasitic entity that had a symbiotic relationship with Hal during this time.
 (Hal was indeed insane, but the alien inside of him helped bring out the demons.)
 PS.
-Right before his own death, Hal is able to use the power of Parallax to bring the original Green Arrow Oliver Queen back from the dead!
+As referenced in Green Lantern Vol. 2 #1, right before his own death, Hal is able to use the power of Parallax to bring the original Green Arrow Oliver Queen back from the dead!
 However, Ollie is resurrected without his soul and will live as a mindless homeless man in an alley for years before anyone finds out he is alive.

 –Superman: The Wedding Album #1

 Lois Lane returns to Metropolis, having been gone ever since breaking up with Clark Kent a few months ago.
-Seeing that they are made for one another, they decide to get back together.
-And rather than wait a second longer, Clark Kent and Lois Lane finally get married!
+Seeing that they are made for one another, Clark (still de-powered due to the effects of “The Final Night”) and Lois decide to get back together.
+And rather than wait a second longer, Clark and Lois finally get married!
 Bruce wishes them the best of luck.
 Much of the issue depicts the wedding (like an actual wedding ceremony) from beginning to end in detail.
 It’s really sappy and happy and nothing bad happens.
 No bad guys have the stones to crash this wedding.

 –Nightwing Vol. 2 #5

 Nightwing is back in Blüdhaven dealing with Blockbuster’s goons, most notably Lady Vic.
-Bruce Wayne makes a cameo in this issue.
 We start to see the beginnings of Dick’s official life in Blüdhaven around now.
 He has an apartment there now, but he’s still technically in a transition period between Gotham and Blüdhaven.
-Eventually, once Nightwing settles, he will become the official protector of Blüdhaven.
+(Eventually, once Nightwing settles, he will become the official protector of Blüdhaven.)
+After Nightwing chases Lady Vic out of Blüdhaven, she travels to Gotham.
+In her alter ego of socialite Lady Elaine Marsh-Morton, she seduces J. Devlin Davenport, who introduces her to Bruce.

 –NOTE: In Superman Vol. 2 #123.
-Superman’s powers are restored, kinda.
-Kal-El unexpectedly changes into a blue electromagnetic energy being and dons his new cape-less “electric” containment-suit costume.
+Superman unexpectedly changes into a blue electromagnetic energy being and dons his new cape-less “electric” containment-suit costume.
 Welcome Superman Blue!

 –REFERENCE: In Infinite Crisis #1 Part 1.
 Batman secretly installs his own black box recording system aboard the still-under-construction Watchtower Moon-base.